Manan-Joshi750/HTML_CSS/README.md

 4. Ideal for interactive portfolios or informational cards.

 **9. Image Overlapping Effect**

 1. Images overlap and lift slightly on hover.
 2. Each image has a unique, colorful background.
 3. Hover effect creates a dynamic and engaging interaction.
 4. Perfect for showcasing image collections or portfolios.

+**10. Heart Rate Animation**

+1. SVG element draws a heart rate line with a glowing effect using stroke properties and a blur filter.
+2. CSS animations (**@keyframes dash**) animate the line's dash offset to create a moving effect.
+3. The **#line** and **#point** paths define different aspects of the animation with stroke and filter settings.
+4. Together, these elements create a dynamic and visually appealing heart rate animation.